meyburdj/concept_bot_filter/README.md

 # Chat Filter Application for Educational Chatbots

-## Pedagological Approach
+## Pedagogical Approach

 AI-chatbots aimed at education must be rooted in proven pedagogy.
-For the sake of this project, I have enlisted the educatoinal strategy of scaffolding as a means of instructing a student who may be struggling on mastery of a concept.
+For the sake of this project, I have enlisted the educational strategy of scaffolding as a means of instructing a student who may be struggling on mastery of a concept.
 For information on scaffolding and its impact in online education, see [here](https://files.eric.ed.gov/fulltext/EJ1267049.pdf).
 In both the initial